Skip to main content

 Installing Prometheus/Grafana Stack & cloudeye-exporter artifacts

-Install Prometheus/Grafana stack via the kube-prometheus-stack chart.
-The configuration values used will be autogenerated at deploy/manifests/prometheus-stack/override.yaml.
-You could diff them with the default values default.yaml to figure out the changes.
+Deploy the Prometheus and Grafana stack using the kube-prometheus-stack Helm chart.
+The configuration values will be automatically generated at deploy/manifests/prometheus-stack/override.yaml.
+You can compare this file with the default default.yaml to review the applied customizations.

 Run ./install-stack.sh.
 This script will deploy, besides the kube-prometheus-stack, all the cloudeye-exporter related artifacts.